Your business is missing out on the SEO benefits of structured data.

 JSON-LD implements schema into either the body or head tags of a document.
 It uses the @type and @context attributes to specify the appropriate vocabulary.

-Each publisher has its preference and reasons for choosing their format, but many opt for JSON because Google prefers its more straightforward construction than other frameworks.
+Each publisher has its preference and reasons for choosing its format, but many opt for JSON because Google prefers its more straightforward construction than other frameworks.

 Common Use Cases